Skip to content

 Arguments

 • geom: The geometry to segmentize.
-Must be a LineString, LinearRing, or greater in complexity.
+Must be a LineString, LinearRing, Polygon, MultiPolygon, or GeometryCollection, or some vector or table of those.

 Returns a geometry of similar type to the input geometry, but resampled.